natcap/invest.users-guide/source/marine_water_quality.rst

 Data Needs
 ==========

+The following are the data needs for the Marine Water Quality Model.
+This model ships with default arguments which are defaulted in on the tool's first run.

  * **Workspace**: The directory to hold output and intermediate results of the particular model run.
 After the model run is completed the output will be located in this directory.

  * **Area of Interest (AOI)**: An ESRI Shapefile that contains a polygon indicating the target area.
 The output raster will align with the area of extents of this polygon.
 The polygon itself should be projected.